bijupb032-rgb/SQL-Learning/README.md

 ## Topics Covered

-- SELECT statements
+- SELECT & DISTINCT
-- Selecting specific columns
-- DISTINCT
+- WHERE & Filtering
 - Basic calculations
-- PEMDAS

 ## Database Used

 Parks and Recreation Database